Quantizing time: Interacting clocks and systems: The Hamiltonian constraint in classical and quantum mechanics

 \item The momentum $p_t$ may be replaced by a function of the conjugate variables associated with $C$, which we will refer to as the clock Hamiltonian and denote by $H_C = H_C(t, p_t)$.
 Note that in general $C$ may be a composite system and have more than just one pair of conjugate variables. \end{enumerate} Accounting for these generalizations, the most general total Hamiltonian is

 Motivating these generalizations is our best theory of time: general relativity.
 The Hamiltonian formulation of general relativity does not admit a total Hamiltonian of the form given in Eq.~\eqref{totalHamiltonian}.
 Total Hamiltonians that are linear in one of the conjugate momenta, like Eq.~\eqref{totalHamiltonian}, indicate there is a preferred time variable in the theory~\cite{Dirac:1933}, and this structure is not present in general relativity.
 Further, gravity couples everything, including a clock and the system whose evolution it is tracking.
 Therefore, in a gravitational setting, we should expect an interaction Hamiltonian $H_{int}$ to appear in the total Hamiltonian $H$ coupling $C$ and $S$.
+We note that the inclusion of such an interaction Hamiltonian may result in a total Hamiltonian that is nonlinear in the conjugate momentum associated with the clock, even if the clock Hamiltonian is proportional to this momentum.

 We now wish to quantize the theory described by the total Hamiltonian given in Eq.~\eqref{GeneralTotalHamiltonian}.
 To do so, we follow the prescription given by Dirac \cite{Dirac:1964}.
 We associate with $C$ and $S$ the Hilbert spaces $\mathcal{H}_C$ and $\mathcal{H}_S$, respectively.
-The total Hamiltonian $H$ becomes an operator acting on the kinematical Hilbert space $\mathcal{H}_{kin}\simeq\mathcal{H}_C\otimes\mathcal{H}_S$, and the constraint in Eq.~\eqref{GeneralTotalHamiltonian} becomes
+The total Hamiltonian $H$ becomes an operator acting on the kinematical Hilbert space $\mathcal{H}_{\rm kin}\simeq\mathcal{H}_C\otimes\mathcal{H}_S$, and the constraint in Eq.~\eqref{GeneralTotalHamiltonian} becomes